nfranzwa/Engineering-Portfolio/Non-Destructive Mechanical Energy Absorption/README.md

 We propose an alternative strategy based on snap-through transitions in the rotational degrees of freedom to create cellular metamaterials capable of energy absorption from mechanical loading along any axis and in any modality.
 In addition, the adoption of rotation-based snapping elements expands the metamaterial design space from strictly periodic to quasi-periodic, polycrystalline, and amorphous arrangements.
 ![image](https://github.com/user-attachments/assets/62debbbb-af52-409f-9879-c469a876ca61)

 Magnets are utilized to achieve non-destructive mechanical energy absorption.
 The picture below is a bottom node that has a circular array of magnets.
 A top node is identical to a bottom node, but the circular array rotated offset such that the center point of a cylinder lies between two other cylinder on the opposite face.
 A full node has both a bottom and top node.
-Represented in the second picture.
+Represented in the picture above.

 <img width="611" alt="Screenshot 2024-07-24 at 11 46 13" src="https://github.com/user-attachments/assets/ccc76e49-e9f9-4d89-b85d-46594f3210d5">